The Legend of Nayuta: Boundless Trails: Release

 The game was first released as Nayuta no Kiseki for the PlayStation Portable in Japan on July 26, 2012.
 A remaster, Nayuta no Kiseki: Kai, was released in Japan for PlayStation 4 on June 24, 2021.
 Various aspects of the game were improved: all characters received dialogue portraits, the illustrations for key events were remade, the frame rate was increased to 60 per second, and sound was replaced with higher-quality files.
 It was later released for Windows in Japanese on December 11, with the port handled by PH3 Games and published by NIS America.
 Another enhanced version, Nayuta no Kiseki: Ad Astra, was released in Japan for Nintendo Switch on May 26, 2022, and features the same improvements as the previous remaster.
 It was the first Switch game developed in-house by Falcom, with earlier ports of Ys and Trails games being outsourced to other companies.

+An English fan translation of the PSP version was created and released in 2012, with one separately authored grammar and readability patch released later.
 An English version by NIS America was released for Nintendo Switch, PlayStation 4, and Windows in North America on September 19, 2023; the game was released in Europe and Oceania three days later.

+Reception

+The Nintendo Switch, PC, and PlayStation 4 versions of The Legend of Nayuta: Boundless Trails all received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 73% of critics.